 - Stress fractures arise in this age group because their bones might still be growing.
 The “growth plate” will start to fail with the chronic repetitive stress of pitching in excess.

 Age 20-35: This age group also tends to suffer from trauma-related injuries.

 - Labral tears are still very high on the list of possible causes of shoulder pain, particularly if you are under 30.

 - The AC Joint: Especially in the heavy weight lifter and football players the AC Joint — or that little bump above your shoulder can start to wear out from the constant weight training.
-Following a severe fall you might also suffer an AC Separation where the bump on top of the shoulder becomes much more prominent.
+A weight lifters shoulder will present in this age group and can be very painful Following a severe fall you might also suffer an AC Separation where the bump on top of the shoulder becomes much more prominent.

-- Calcific tendonitis causes very severe shoulder pain.
-In calcific tendonitis you develop a calcium deposit in the middle of your rotator cuff tendon.
-When your body is trying to reabsorb or take back the calcium it sets off a series of events which leads to severe pain.
-The treatment is usually straight forward and doesn’t involves surgery.
+Calcific tendonitis also causes very severe shoulder pain.
+In calcific tendonitis, you develop a calcium deposit in the middle of your rotator cuff tendon.
+When your body is trying to reabsorb or take back the calcium it sets off a series of events which lead to severe pain.
+The treatment is usually straightforward and doesn’t involve surgery.
 This post goes into more detail about calcific tendonitis.

 Rotator Cuff Tears

 Full-thickness rotator cuff tears can occur following a significant injury, however, the majority of you might have a full tear simply because your tendon wore out.
 This post goes into detail on the causes of rotator cuff tears.
 Many rotator cuff tears are small.
 You can have very severe shoulder pain and have no tear or just a small tear.
 This is one of those moments when size doesn’t matter.
 The amount of pain that you have will not correlate with the size of your rotator cuff tear.
 The treatments of rotator cuff tears vary depending on many factors.
 This post goes into more detail about the management of rotator cuff tears.